nmussy/jquery.torturial/README.md

 ----------------

 * Event triggered at key moments of the execution
+* When the element to which the popover in attached to in animated, move the popover too
 * Option: Making the delay visible to the user, perhaps with a circular progress widget
 * Option: Pausing/Resuming the delay for the user
 * Option: Giving control to the user on the flow of the steps (previous, next)